-(a) There shall be a Consent Calendar on which shall be entered such bills and resolutions as the committees shall designate on the committee report or which the Speaker shall place on a Consent Calendar.
-Measures placed on the Consent Calendar shall not be considered by the House of Representatives for four (4) legislative days, including the day that the measure is placed on the Consent

-Calendar.
-The measure shall then be scheduled for final consideration on the fifth legislative day.

-- (b) Upon the request of any member in open session during the four (4) legislative days, a bill or resolution shall be removed from the Consent Calendar and placed on General Order.
-Such request shall be recorded in the House Journal. - (c) All bills and resolutions from the Consent Calendar shall be considered for final action as provided by House Rules, except that there shall be no debate or amendments offered.
+- (a) There shall be a Consent Calendar on which shall be entered such bills and resolutions as the committees shall designate on the committee report or which the Speaker shall place on a Consent Calendar. - (b) Measures placed on the Consent Calendar shall not be considered by the House of Representatives for two (2) legislative days, including the day that the measure is placed on the Consent Calendar.
+The measure may then be scheduled for final consideration on the third legislative day. - (c) During the two (2) days established in paragraph (b) of this section, any member, in open session and with a minimum of twenty-five (25) seconds, may request that a bill or resolution be removed from the Consent Calendar and placed on General Order.
+Such request shall be recorded in the House Journal. - (d) All bills and resolutions from the Consent Calendar shall be considered for final action as provided by House Rules, except that there shall be no debate or amendments offered.